cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Port & channel setup

 The interchain account module on a host chain must always bind to a port with the id `interchain-account`.
-Controller chains will bind to ports dynamically, with each port id set as `ics27-1.{connection-id}.{counterparty-connection-id}.{owner-account-address}`.
+Controller chains will bind to ports dynamically, as specified in the identifier format [section](#identifer-formats).

 The example below assumes a module is implementing the entire `InterchainAccountModule` interface.
 The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.